11 Types of Lumps, Bumps and Lesions Under Your Dog’s Skin

 It can be disturbing to cozy up to your canine companion and feel lumps and bumps under your dog's skin.
 It's even more disturbing to discover that a lump or bump has ulcerated or burst, and your dog's skin has become inflamed.

-Dog owners naturally think of cancer when they feel lumps and bumps under their dog’s skin.
+Dog owners naturally think of a cancerous tumor (also known as a malignant tumor) when they feel lumps and bumps under their dog’s skin.
+Owners may assume that it's an early detection of cancer instead of a benign tumor or benign growth.
 The good news about skin growths is that most kinds are not cancerous.
 A few types of skin growths don't require treatment.

-Only your veterinarian will know for sure if a skin abnormality has the potential to become malignant.
+Only your veterinarian will know for sure if a skin abnormality has the potential to become a malignant tumor.
 We can give you some pointers on what to expect from your vet's diagnosis.

 Lipomas are the most common kind of lump or bump that appears under canine skin.
 One survey of veterinary visits found that about 10% of canine lumps and bumps are lipomas.